Notice of Obsolescence—Optotrak® Product Line – Read more

 The ScanTRAK II (-R) handheld 3D laser scanner sets a new standard for part inspection and reverse engineering applications.
 Harnessing the power of blue laser technology, the ScanTRAK II provides extremely fast, accurate measurement of complex parts from almost anywhere on the shop floor.

-Used in tandem with the PRO CMM optical tracker*, the ScanTRAK II can be used freely within a large measurement volume without mechanical tethers.
+Used in tandem with the PRO CMM optical tracker*, the ScanTRAK II (-R) can be used freely within a large measurement volume without mechanical tethers.
 With Dynamic Part Referencing, environmental vibration is automatically compensated for during data collection.
-This functionality makes the ScanTRAK II a versatile and robust solution for conducting in-situ inspections in the most challenging shop-floor conditions.
+This functionality makes the ScanTRAK II (-R) a versatile and robust solution for conducting in-situ and inline inspections in the most challenging shop-floor conditions.